 - School name

 - School address (city, state)

 - Teacher’s name

 It helps us to keep organized if you name the file something we can easily recognize.
-Please include the teacher name, student first name, and topic, along with the file extension.
-So Jim Smith’s report on feeder color in Ms. Thom’s class might be named: Ms_Thom_ Jim_ Feedercolor.doc.
+Please include the teacher’s name, student’s first name, topic, and file extension.
+For example, Jim Smith’s report on feeder color in Ms. Thom’s class might be named: Ms_Thom_ Jim_ Feedercolor.doc.
 And Beth Benanti’s drawing of a crow in Mr. Byer’s class might be named: Mr_Byer_ Beth_ Crow.jpeg.

 Send us your work!
 We want to learn about the research that students around the country are doing.

 - Send us your report in a Word document.

 - You are welcome to send a digital photograph or graph to illustrate your report.
 It’s easiest to send them embedded into your report, but you can send them separately—see guidelines below.